The equivalence of isocapacitary notions of mass: Introduction

 The author gratefully acknowledges support from the Simons Center for Geometry and Physics, Stony Brook University.
 Some of the research for this paper was carried out during the workshop \textit{Geometric Measure Theory on Metric Spaces with Applications to Physics and Geometry}, which was part of the thematic program \textit{Geometry and Convergence in Mathematical General Relativity}.

 The author thanks M. Fogagnolo, whose insightful questions greatly improved this final version compared to the initial draft.
 The author is also grateful to C. Sinestrari for the intensive email exchange on topics related to this note.
-Thanks are also due to D. Carazzato and A. Pluda for their valuable discussions and comments on the manuscript.
+Thanks are also due to D. Carazzato, J. Jauregui, R. Perales, and A. Pluda for their valuable discussions and comments on the manuscript.